 Ways to Be Healthy This Fall #5: Keep Moving Indoors Too

 On days when you can’t get outside, you can still stay active inside.
 If you tend to sit most of the day, set a timer to remind you to move every 25 to 30 minutes.
 Get up and do some stretches or exercises or do a few laps around the office or in the house.

-Don’t feel like heading to the gym?
-Try an at home workout to break a sweat indoors.
+If you want to do a workout, but don’t feel like heading to the gym, try an at home workout to break a sweat indoors.